All Products

 • If you store data in primary and secondary instances, we recommend that you upgrade your Hologres instances to V1.3.55 or later and use HDD cold storage.

 Hologres also supports tiered storage of hot data and cold data in a table.
-You can use the dynamic partitioning feature to configure the storage mode for child tables of a table.
-For more information about the dynamic partitioning feature, see Dynamic partitioning.
+You can use the CREATE PARTITION TABLE statement in Hologres to configure storage modes for child tables.

 Hologres V2.1 and later support SSD cache-based acceleration to accelerate access to data in cold storage.
 Currently, access to data only in the default cache space can be accelerated.
 Cache acceleration is enabled by default, and the access performance is expected to be improved by more than twice.